 If you’re operating a website within a particular industry, you’d probably consider yourself an expert in that industry, right?
 Even if that’s a reasonable assumption for you, it isn’t for Google — you have to prove it.

-Expertise means to have a high level of knowledge or skill in a particular field.
+Expertise goes a step further than experience alone — it means having a high level of knowledge or skill in a particular field.

 What signals tell Google that it should see you as particularly knowledgeable or skilled in your field?

 This could look like sharing your credentials on your site, spending years consistently writing in a certain vertical or partnering with other experts.

 It’s also important to note that expertise will look different depending on your industry and the topic at hand.

 Google splits topic types into two categories, which we’ll explore in greater detail later: YMYL and non-YMYL.
 YMYL stands for “Your Money or Your Life” and essentially encompasses any topic that can impact people’s health and well-being.

 Expertise for YMYL Topics